Five Breathing Exercises to to Reduce Stress

 Beginner Breathing: An Easy, Basic Exercise that is a Good Starting Point

-When your mind wanders (and it will), gently bring your attention back to your breath.
+If you experience wandering thoughts, quickly divert your attention back to your breath.
 Don't worry if your mind wanders just bring it back when you notice it has wandered.

 Diaphragmatic Breathing